 CANCER.
 It's a word we hear too often .
 Today's statistics say 1:2 now get it .
-(It used to be 1:5.).
-Since I started my career in Semi Permanent Microblading, it is surprising how many people are affected .
-But recent statistics have astounded the world even more .
+(It used to be 1:5).
+Since I started my career in Microblading, it is surprising how many people are affected by cancer .
+As a Nurse it even appears that Cancer is on the increase, but with the fantastic early screening programmes in all areas, it can be treated early.

-People with a recent cancer diagnosis wouldn't think to act quickly and arrange their eyebrow tattoo.
+People with a recent cancer diagnosis wouldn't think to act quickly and arrange their eyebrow tattoo in advance of their treatment.
+Most Wig clinics and Hospital diagnostic units have our brochures on display to encourage you to act swiftly.
 It prevents what a lot of people would dread -that is to lose your brows .
+They frame our faces, and without them we look rather odd.

 The Oncology nurse will prepare you on what to do before your treatment (dental visits, wig fittings etc) and what to expect during your treatment cycles, and how to overcome them.
 The Oncology nurse works in close unison with your Oncologist .
 You can be prepared.

-Celebrities like Majella O Donnell have been very vocal about her confidence being restored once her eyebrows were Embroidered .
+Celebrities like Majella O Donnell have been very vocal about her confidence being restored once her eyebrows were Microbladed .
 Up to a few years ago, there was no service available for ladies who lost their brows - only a trip to the Tattoo Artist.
-Semi permanent Eyebrow Embroidery was once something most clients needed to go to Harley St to acquire.
-It is now more widely available to clients in practically all of the 4 provinces.
-Olive is the only Brow Artist with a Nursing and Midwifery degree that we know of in Ireland who does Microblading in hair stroke .
+Eyebrow tattoo was once something most clients needed to go to Harley St to acquire.
+It is now a service more widely available to clients in practically all of the 4 provinces in Beauticians clinics .
+Olive is the only Brow Artist with a Nursing and Midwifery degree (that we know of in Ireland ) who does Microblading in hair stroke technique .
 As a nurse, she has gained the confidence of Oncologists, Gps ,Oncology nurses and receives referrals daily as part of the Pre Chemo Prep.

-The benefits: Brows can be styled with powders and stencils, brow pencils , brow wigs etc every day.
-However one rain shower, swim , sweat ( clients on chemotherapy sweat a lot) and the brows sweat/wash off.
+The benefits: Whilst brows can be styled with powders and stencils, brow pencils , brow wigs etc every day, however one rain shower, swim , sweat ( clients on chemotherapy sweat a lot) and the brows smear or wash off.
 Eyebrow wigs unfortunately slip.
-Ideally we like to do Embroidery /Medical Microblading on clients before Cancer chemo happens , because I can Embroider over your existing brow, capturing its natural shape, so that when you lose your brow hair, the blueprint of what your brow once was is still there.
+Ideally we like to do Medical Microblading on clients before Cancer chemo happens , because I can tattoo over your existing brow, capturing its natural shape, so that when you lose your brow hair, the blueprint of what your brow once was is still there.
+We want you to look like you always did, but if we can improve your existing shape we might even advise you.

-Clients with young children need extra energy to reassure their children that their illness and treatment is a process.
-Children are so forgiving, and whilst you look slightly different with your new wig, you sound the same, and you are in hospital a lot that without your eyebrows they may be reassured that all is going well, but internally they may feel that something is just not quite right.
+Clients with young children need extra energy to reassure their children that their illness and treatment is a process to make you well again.
+Children are so forgiving, and whilst you look slightly different with your new wig, you sound the same, and you are in hospital a lot , but without your eyebrows they may be externally be reassured that all is going well, but internally they may feel that something is just not quite right.
 They just cant pin point it.

 The first pass of Embroidery ideally needs to happen well before Chemo commences, but can be done safely up to 2-4 days beforehand .
 Microblading has been done the day before chemotherapy starts , but check with your Oncologist/oncology nurse that they approve.
 Chemo treatments and mixtures change all the time, so ensure your Oncologist gives you the green light.
-Most patients do not become neutropenic until after the second session, thus reducing any risks.
+Most patients do not become neutropenic until after the second session of Chemo, thus reducing any infection risks.
+Healing has completed, and the skin is healed.

 We can carry out the Microblading treatment up to a few days before treatment commences .
 Once chemotherapy commences you do not usually become neutropoenic until 2 weeks after commencement day.
 However, we urge you discuss it with your medical professional.